 The Stocks-at-risk (SAR) indicator should give an indication whether a fleet or a fleet segment catches stocks that are considered to be at risk.
 In that assessment, only stocks at risk that make up for more than 10% of the segment's landed quantities, or from which the segment takes more than 10%, are taken into account.
-SAR data was taken from the STECF report 21-16, where regrettably SAR information was available only for fleet segments VL0010 and VL2440 and which is reflected in positive result for the balance for VL2440 and more questionable situation for VL0010.
-The methodology for the Stocks-at-risk (SAR) indicator should give an indication whether a fleet or a fleet segment catches stocks that are considered to be at risk, but it should be emphasised that according to the Guidelines, only stocks at risk that make up for more than 10%, are taken into account in the assessment.
+SAR data was taken from the STECF report 22-15, where regrettably SAR information was available only for fleet segments VL0010 and VL2440 and which is reflected in positive result for the balance for VL2440 and more questionable situation for VL0010.
+The methodology for the Stocks-at-risk (SAR) indicator should give an indication whether a fleet or a fleet segment catches stocks that are considered to be at risk, but it should be emphasised that according to the Guidelines, only stocks at risk that make up for more than 10% of the segment's landed quantities, or from which the segment takes more than 10%, are taken into account in the assessment.
 That leads to the situation where the adequate situation of the fleet is hindered due to the generalized methodological aspiration that doesn't fit to the small-scale coastal fleet assessment which targets different species.